| Education for Life: Preparing Children to Meet

 immediately human.
 Particularly useful for teachers)

-(The four different types of students according to their temperaments
+different types of students according to their temperaments as well as

 simple but effective guide to determine a child's spiritual maturity and